Washington04/utm-airspace-generator/README.md

 _A lightweight, standards-aligned UAS Traffic Management (UTM) simulation environment_

-**Note**: UTM Orchestrator is a hands-on learning project for exploring UTM technical challenges, geospatial approaches, and airspace interoperability.
+Note: UTM Orchestrator is a learning project to exploring UTM technical challenges, geospatial approaches, and airspace interoperability.
 Contributions, suggestions, and discussions are welcome, please add any to UTM-orchestrator/community_notes.

----
+***

 **Overview**